shitcodebykaushik/linux_tut/mcp/RPC.md

 - `Message` Means information sent from one system to another .

 -  Delivery patterns for both events and message include publish/subcribe (one to many ) and point to point  (one to one ) .
 While request.reply technically possible it is more commonly associated with the messaging patterns rather than pure event-driven system .
-EVents excel at state propagation and decoupled notification while message are better suited for command execution workflow orchestration and explicit coordination .Modern architectires commonly combine both approcaches,leveraging
+EVents excel at state propagation and decoupled notification while message are better suited for command execution workflow orchestration and explicit coordination .Modern architectires commonly combine both approcaches,leveragin .